obonaventure/cnp3/book-2nd/protocols/tcp.rst

 The original TCP specification can be categorised as a transport protocol that provides a byte stream service and uses `go-back-n`.

 To send new data on an established connection, a TCP entity performs the following operations on the corresponding TCB.
 It first checks that the `sending buffer` does not contain more data than the receive window advertised by the remote host (`rcv.wnd`).
 If the window is not full, up to `MSS` bytes of data are placed in the payload of a TCP segment.
 The `sequence number` of this segment is the sequence number of the first byte of the payload.
-It is set to the first available sequence number : `snd.nxt` and `snd.nxt` is incremented by the length of the payload of the TCP segment.
+It is set to the first available sequence number : `snd.nxt` and `snd.wnd` is incremented by the length of the payload of the TCP segment.
 The `acknowledgement number` of this segment is set to the current value of `rcv.nxt` and the `window` field of the TCP segment is computed based on the current occupancy of the `receiving buffer`.
 The data is kept in the `sending buffer` in case it needs to be retransmitted later.

 When a TCP segment with the `ACK` flag set is received, the following operations are performed. `rcv.wnd` is set to the value of the `window` field of the received segment.
 The `acknowledgement number` is compared to `snd.una`.
 The newly acknowledged data is removed from the `sending buffer` and `snd.una` is updated.
 If the TCP segment contained data, the `sequence number` is compared to `rcv.nxt`.
 If they are equal, the segment was received in sequence and the data can be delivered to the user and `rcv.nxt` is updated.
 The contents of the `receiving buffer` is checked to see whether other data already present in this buffer can be delivered in sequence to the user.
 If so, `rcv.nxt` is updated again.
 Otherwise, the segment's payload is placed in the `receiving buffer`.